React Native vs Swift: Which One is Best For Your Business?

 Image Source

-Swift, born in 2014 as Apple’s brainchild, stepped up to replace its predecessor, Objective-C. iOS app Developers love Swift for its intuitive nature, aligning seamlessly with Apple’s philosophy.
+Swift, born in 2014 as Apple’s brainchild, stepped up to replace its predecessor, Objective-C. iOS app Developers love Swift for its intuitive nature, aligning easily with Apple’s philosophy.
 A standout feature is ARC (automatic reference counting), simplifying RAM management.
 Swift is a language with diverse influences, borrowing bits from Object-C, Haskell, Python, C#, CLU, and more.

 Pros of Swift